-EL23431 is situated within the Pine Creek Geosyncline, a tightly folded sequence of fine to coarse grained clastic basinal sediments of Lower Proterozoic age.
+The Golden Dyke group tenements are situated within the Pine Creek Geosyncline, a tightly folded sequence of fine to coarse grained clastic basinal sediments of Lower Proterozoic age.

 In the report area the sequence has been regionally metamorphosed to greenschist facies and has been intruded by late syn-orogenic to post orogenic granitoid intrusions.
 These intrusions imparted thermal contact metamorphic and metasomatic effects and contributed to the deposition of a range of economic minerals in structurally permissive sites.